Jean Weigle: Selected works

+Awards and honours

+In 1947 he received an honorary doctorate from Case Institute of Technology.
+In 1962 he was awarded the Prix des trois physiciens.

 Legacy

 "So Weigle was the pioneer of the whole lambda genetics business, which is now a real industrial operation".

 "The interest of physical scientists such Max Delbrück and Jean Weigle in the 20th Century had a revolutionizing effect on biology".

 In his honor the institutions where he worked created the Weigle Memorial Service and the Weigle Memorial Lecture at Caltech, and several friends established the Jean Weigle Memorial Fund.

 The Weigle lecture honors his memory, since he was instrumental for the development of Molecular Biology in Geneva.